AvramRobert/buccaneer/README.md

 val posInt = argument[Int]((i: Int) => i > 0)
 val posA = assignment[Int]((i: Int) => i > 0)("a=")
 ```
-**Note:**: The type has to be specified here due to Scala's left-to-right flowing type inference, which cannot properly infer
+**Note:** The type has to be specified here due to Scala's left-to-right flowing type inference, which cannot properly infer
 the type of the function.
 <br />
 <br />